simplepie/rfc/SPEP-1/README.md

 | 2020 | 8.0, 7.4 | 7.3 | 7.2 |
 | 2021 | 8.1, 8.0 | 7.4 | 7.3, 7.2 |
 | 2022 | 8.2, 8.1 | 8.0 | 7.4, 7.3, 7.2 |

+### Latest Bugfix Releases

+Even when a _major.minor_ version of PHP is listed as supported, only the latest bugfix/patch release of that branch is _actually_ supported.

+> **NOTE:** This (intentionally) pre-supposes that developers have control over the software versions that they are running.
+"Shared hosting plans" are explicitly unsupported by default because we support particular combinations of software versions.

+To use a fictional version, let's say that v6.0 is listed as being supported.
+A user is running v6.0.0, while v6.0.1 is available.
+There is a bugfix that exists in v6.0.1 that does not exist in v6.0.0.
+Instead of applying a patch to fix the issue in v6.0.0, you may be asked to upgrade your version to v6.0.1 where the bug is already fixed.

+### Common-Sense Support

+No, we're not going to intentionally break our users.
+We want to develop and deliver quality software.
+At the same time, we do not have the resources to maintain support for an unwieldly matrix of software versions, stacks, extensions, and platforms.
+This document is intended to both protect the development team, as well as set expectations for our users about how we think about PHP support moving forward.